 5 Top Picks To Do in Dublin, Ireland

-The first city most people think about when you say “Ireland,” is Dublin.
+The first city most people think about when you say “Ireland,” in Dublin.
 Not only because most international flights stop in Dublin, but because it is the heart of city life for the Irish.

 The VGB squad knew we had to stay in Dublin for a few nights to get the full experience because there is so much to do!
 I have an Irish heritage so this was a trip of a lifetime for me.
-We started and finished our trip in this bigger than life city and here are a few things we want you to experience if you ever get the opportunity to visit!
+We started and finished our trip in this bigger-than-life city and here are a few things we want you to experience if you ever get the opportunity to visit!

 Top 5 Things To Do In Dublin, Ireland